deephdc/deep-docs/source/user/howto/train-model-remotely.rst

 * Click **Submit**
 * Look for **Access** and choose **DEEPaaS**, you will be redirected to ``http://deepaas_endpoint``

-If you prefer deploying using a more advanced deploying via the command-line-interface check the :doc:`deploy with CLI <deploy-orchent>` guide.

 See the :doc:`Dashboard guide <../overview/dashboard>` for more details.